Interviews by Niels Kolling, except Oakey by Simon Price*

 Phillip Oakey; It's one of the weirdest songs ever to be a hit.
 If you listen to it now, it's so jagged and noisy.
 But I think Spandau had done 'To Cut A Long Story Short' before it came out, which had a very similar riff, and we thought well, maybe we could have a hit after all.
 It's some analogy of Ian Burden's which has to do with hairdressing.
 Literally, the words are about hairdressing and putting make-up on.
 Which he didn't do a lot of, himself.
 He wasn't particularly glam.
 But he seemed to have a fixation with how the mechanics of getting your hair washed related to your life.
 We nicked that (aah-aah-aah” scream) off Iggy Pop!
 He was hugely influential on us.
 At first, I basically wanted to be Iggy Pop.
 If I was ever having trouble with a song, I'd think 'What would Iggy Pop do?'

 Ian Burden; Philip synthesised a drum rhythmn and I added the instrumental parts.
 I wrote some random lyrics so that I could sing the vocal ideas to Philip (because I don't like singing la la la etc).
 He wrote the chorus vocals, but kept my surreal verse parts.
 (Surprisingly!)
 It was gratifying to hear that song on the radio.
-At the time there was no way of knowing whether-or-not the other pieces we were writing would amount to either less or more of that sort of success.
-I remember being in a record shop in Sheffield when a 15/16 year old lad in front of me at the counter asked to buy a copy of The Sound of the Crowd.
+At the time there was no way of knowing whether-or-not the other pieces we were writing would amount to either less or more of that sort of success. *The Dare version is better - - we re-recorded the drum sounds using the new Linn drum computer which we hadn't had before.* I remember being in a record shop in Sheffield when a 15/16 year old lad in front of me at the counter asked to buy a copy of The Sound of the Crowd.
 My first encounter with a member of our record-buying public.
 Yeah . . . that was a strangely warm buzz.

 Bob Last; It is a well known fact that I had real doubts about releasing this as the first post split single and Phil and I had quite a stooshie (Scots for a strenuously argued discussion) about it.
 It did though signpost the way.